-(1) Vocational habilitation shall be provided by an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of job and family services.
+(1) Vocational habilitation shall be provided by an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.

 (2) Vocational habilitation shall not be provided by an independent provider.

 (3) An applicant seeking approval to provide vocational habilitation shall complete and submit an application through the department's website (http://dodd.ohio.gov/) and adhere to the requirements of rule 5123:2-2-01 of the Administrative Code.